 “When the Singaporean partners decided it was time to expand, they explored several prospects—Malaysia, Hong Kong, the Philippines.
 It was here, they said, that the market seems most vibrant and most appreciative of their concept and cuisine.”

 It was a year ago when Seetoh got in touch with local food writer and entrepreneur JJ Yulo and, now, Makansutra Hawkers is attracting crowds of both well-traveled locals and expats from the Ortigas business district.
 When asked if he noticed Asian food is trending, Uy de Baron says “that started more than five years ago with the Japanese food invasion, when budget airlines made travel available to the growing middle class.
 Then people started exploring different Southeast Asian countries such as Cambodia and Vietnam where everything’s cheap.
 That was when we discovered what real pho tastes like, and banh mi, and seafood laksa.
 Eventually, what we had locally was no longer good enough.
 We wanted the real thing.”

-Chua shares that many local Chinese restaurants are becoming less traditional and willing to bend to the whims and preferences of the Filipino market.
-“Filipinized,” Chua wrinkles her nose.
+Annabelle Chua shares that many local Chinese restaurants are becoming less traditional and willing to bend to the whims and preferences of the Filipino market.
+“Filipinized,” she wrinkles her nose.
 “Not that it’s a bad thing, but it’s no longer Cantonese.”

 With the cheaper beef chunks usually reserved for the stew, Uy de Baron added tripe and gelatinous tendon.
 This can be consumed with Hong Kong noodles or rice, and always with a side of soft-boiled egg.
 With anise and other Chinese spices more pronounced, the dish sits perfectly at ease in the middle of its Singaporean counterparts.